Wildlife Learning Center

 Frank Gehry designed this outdoor garden space, which sits atop the Walt Disney Concert Hall, home to the Los Angeles Philharmonic.

-Since 1917, this historic food emporium has been hosting food vendors & florists, plus game nights, movies & other events.
+Since 1917, this historic food emporium has been hosting food vendors and florists, with events like game nights, movies and more.

 This quaint, lively village offers ample shopping and dining opportunities to explore.